top of page

 Childproof stove knobs

-2. Check for Sharp Edges and Corners in Your Kitchen
+2. Safety Tip: Check for Sharp Edges and Corners in Your Custom Design Modern Kitchen

 As your child grows taller, the sharp corners of countertops can pose a risk to their delicate heads and eyes.
 Countertops often seem to be just the right height for children to accidentally hit their heads on!
 Gel corner protectors offer an ideal way to safeguard your child from getting hurt on the sharp edges of kitchen counters.